benedom/AutoResizingSheet/README.md

 }
 ```

+:bangbang: NOTE :bangbang:
 ```
-:bangbang: NOTE: The resizing will not work properly if your view is wrapped inside a ScrollView.
-Use scrollable of AutoResizingSheetConfiguration instead, to make the content scrollable. :bangbang:
+The resizing will not work properly if your view is wrapped inside a ScrollView.
+Use scrollable of AutoResizingSheetConfiguration instead, to make the content scrollable.
 ```

 The viewModifier takes multiple parameters: